 But the primary difference between the two will be the speed of approval and distribution of funds.

 Shortly after the announcement that EIDLs would be available to businesses affected by Covid-19, the SBA was flooded with applications.
 This happened for at least two reasons.
-First, countless businesses all over the US have sustained critical financial damage as a result of Covid-19.
+First, countless companies all over the US have sustained critical financial damage as a result of Covid-19.
 Second is the fact that while traditional SBA Loans can be accessed through banks and third-party lenders, EIDLs can only be accessed directly through the SBA.
 With so many applications going to just one source of funding, applicants may have to wait at least three weeks just to learn whether or not they’ve been approved.
-It may take even longer for funding to reach their bank accounts.
+It may take even longer for financing to reach their bank accounts.

 SBA 7(a) Relief Loans, on the other hand, will likely be available through banks and third-party lenders.
 Congress’s goal is to have applications approved in just a few business days, with funds appearing in bank accounts immediately afterward.
 Alternative business financing companies may even be able to approve and distribute funds on the same day.